kevinboone/vlc-server/radio_support/README.md

 the files have been deleted.
 However, entries whose paths begin '=' are not automatically deleted.

-Path the begin with '=' have a specific meaning to the web UI as well: these streams have an specific, 'radio tower' icon in the album list.
+Paths that begin with '=' have a specific meaning to the web UI as well: these streams have an specific, 'radio tower' icon in the album list.
 Normally the album list will show cover art from the local folder, when playing local files.
 However, streams do not have a local folder, hence the specific icon.